Qualified counsellors to work with people affected by cancer (patients & carers) - Cancer Information and Support Centres (Epsom & St Helier)

 What you will be doing

 Qualified counsellors are required to work with people affected by cancer (patients and carers) at our Cancer Information & Support Centres at both Epsom and St Helier Hospitals.
 Counsellors see 3 clients each week for brief-focussed counselling.
-Clinical supervision will be provided
+Clinical supervision will be provided.

 What's in it for you?

-• General induction training for the centres All training has to be completed before starting as a volunteer There is a three month probation period, after which there will be a discussion with Centre Manager to see how things have gone.
+All training has to be completed before starting as a volunteer.
+There is a three month probation period, after which there will be a discussion with Centre Manager to see how things have gone.

 What skills will you need?

-All counsellors are required to have a DBS check (organised and funded by us) as they work with a very vulnerable client group
+All counsellors are required to have a DBS check (organised and funded by us) as they work with a very vulnerable client group.

 What's the time commitment and where?